 I was super pleased to find an affordable product to help age my pots.
 I purchased a small can of joint compound at the local hardware store and it was only $3.

-Materials to make a new pot look old:
+Materials to give a new pot vintage texture

 - joint compound